assombrance/Quantomatic/README.md

 $ sbt assembly
 ~~~~

-On linux and Mac OS, you can use the stript `Quantomatic.sh` to run the compiled version. <br>
+On linux and Mac OS, you can use the stript `Quantomatic.sh` to run the compiled version.
 Use `Quantomatic.bat` instead on Windows.

 ## Disclaimer